atomisthq/docs/docs/developer/invocation.md

 The [`Project` interface][project] provides an abstraction to the present repository, with Atomist taking care of Git cloning and (if necessary) writing back any changes via a push.
-It is abstracted from the file system, making it easy to unit test with mocked repository contents, using the `InMemoryProject` and `InMemoryFile` classes.
+It is abstracted from the file system, making it possible to unit test with mocked repository contents, using the `InMemoryProject` and `InMemoryFile` classes.